abdrahmansoltan/Learning-Notes/Frontend/JavaScript/9-JS_Advanced_concepts.md

 > These 2 concepts use **Closures**

-### Currying
+#### Currying

-Currying is a transformation of functions that translates a function from callable as `f(a, b, c)` into callable as `f(a)(b)(c)`. **Currying doesn’t call a function.
-It just transforms it.**

-- Currying allows us to easily get partials.
-- It is translating a function that takes multiple arguments into a sequence of **single-argument-functions**, each accepting one argument.
+It's the process of converting a function that takes multiple arguments into a function that takes them one at a time.

+- Currying allows us to easily get `partials`, which are functions that already have some of the parameters of the original function using `closures`.

 ```js
 function curry(f) {